WICG/webcomponents/proposals/DOM-Parts.md

 What order should the *DOM part group* commit each *DOM parts*' new values?
-In the old proposal, the [tree order](https://dom.spec.whatwg.org/#concept-tree-order) at the time of parsing the template element’s content was an obvious choice.
+In the old proposal, the [tree order](https://dom.spec.whatwg.org/#concept-tree-order) at the time of parsing the template element's content was an obvious choice.

-This isn’t possible in `Part`-only API because there isn’t a single point in time when all *DOM parts* are created.
+This isn't possible in `Part`-only API because there isn't a single point in time when all *DOM parts* are created.
 We could re-evaluate each time a new *DOM part* is added to a *DOM part group* but that would incur a high runtime cost since it would likely require traversing all [node trees](https://dom.spec.whatwg.org/#concept-node-tree) referenced by each *DOM part*.
-Dynamically evaluating at the time of committing pending changes doesn’t work either because some of the [nodes](https://dom.spec.whatwg.org/#concept-node) might not be a part of the same [node tree](https://dom.spec.whatwg.org/#concept-node-tree) until some of the pending changes are committed.
+Dynamically evaluating at the time of committing pending changes doesn't work either because some of the [nodes](https://dom.spec.whatwg.org/#concept-node) might not be a part of the same [node tree](https://dom.spec.whatwg.org/#concept-node-tree) until some of the pending changes are committed.

 The simplest choice is probably the order in which *DOM part* was inserted to a given *DOM part group*.
-Although there could be multiple *DOM parts* which reference the same element in different parts of the array, that doesn’t necessarily pose an obvious issue other than a slight inefficiency in batching certain DOM operations.
+Although there could be multiple *DOM parts* which reference the same element in different parts of the array, that doesn't necessarily pose an obvious issue other than a slight inefficiency in batching certain DOM operations.
 Because the template engine is the one which creates these `Part` objects, this is also probably not an issue in practice.
 In any case, we can batch mutations per [element](https://dom.spec.whatwg.org/#concept-element)